narenmanoharan/gpt-code-assistant/README.md

 ## Features

-- 🧠 **GPT-4**: Code search, retrieval, and answering all done with OpenAI and [function calling](https://openai.com/blog/function-calling-and-other-api-updates).
+- 🧠 **GPT-4**: Code search, retrieval, and answering all done with OpenAI's [function calling](https://openai.com/blog/function-calling-and-other-api-updates).
 - 🔐 **Privacy-first**: Code snippets only leave your machine when you ask a question and the LLM requests the relevant code.
 - 🔥 **Works instantly**: No pre-processing, chunking, or indexing, get started right away.
 - 📦 **File-system backed**: Works with any code on your machine.